vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 There is a way out

-Isolate data not Operations is the philosophy behind Oracle’s Multi tenancy architecture.
+Isolate data and databases but consolidate operations is the philosophy behind Oracle’s Multi tenant architecture.

 * **Oracle's Multi Tenant Architecture with Container Database design** allows developers to isolate databases and operate pluggable databases as individual databases with independent schemas, tablespaces, users all while executing coordinated backups without compromising transactional integrity allowing them to be managed  as a single entity
 * For Linear Horizontal Scalability and fault tolerance with ACID Compliance one may deploy - truly share nothing architecture such as **Oracle Sharding**